MD Educational Foundation

 4. Values Alignment

 The initial meeting focuses on aligning vision and values.
-Schools should familiarize themselves with the foundation's approach: normalizing psychological fitness, early intervention, student-centered support, and creating safe, non-judgmental spaces.
+Schools should familiarise themselves with the foundation's approach: normalising psychological fitness, early intervention, student-centred support, and creating safe, non-judgmental spaces.

 5. Focus on the Target Age Group